zostera/django-bootstrap3/README.rst

 - Django 1.11 or Django >= 2.0 with a matching Python version.
 - For details, see https://docs.djangoproject.com/en/dev/faq/install/#faq-python-version-support
-- *The latest version supporting Python 2.6 and Django < 1.8 is the 6.x.x branch.*
+- *The latest version supporting Python 2.6 and Django < 1.8 is 6.x.x.*
-- *The latest version supporting Django < 1.11 is the 9.x.x branch.*
+- *The latest version supporting Django < 1.11 is 9.x.x.*

 Installation